-Toothache sometimes starts very suddenly.
+Toothache can start suddenly.
 It can cause pain and discomfort that ranges from mild to very severe.
-The pain may affect not only your tooth, but also your head, ear and jaw.
-The pain may be constant, throbbing, or it may come and go.
-If you have toothache, you may also have a:
+The pain can be constant, throbbing, or it may come and go.
+It can also affect your head, ear and jaw.

 - swelling around your tooth and inside your mouth